 Some people like it when music, apps, and other media is automatically downloaded on all of their devices after having been downloaded on another device they own, but for others, this is something that we’d just wish to have turned off.

-No matter what side you’re on, we’ll walk you through how you can manage your Automatic Downloads on your iPhone, iPod touch, or iPad in this tutorial.
+No matter what side you’re on, we’ll walk you through how you can manage your Automatic Downloads on iPhone, iPod touch, or iPad in this tutorial.

 Managing Automatic Downloads in iOS